MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-manage.md

     - Increase the depth of your visibility into security risks in your environment by implementing an extended detection and response (XDR) solution.
 Feeding this data into your SIEM system unifies security monitoring into a single pane of glass and optimizes your [security operations](./secure-teams-and-roles.md) team's efficiency.

 - **Incident response planning:** Modernizing your observability platform is essential for incident detection.
 It's also the foundation for maintaining your incident response plan.
 Your incident response plan must be a living document that's updated regularly.
-It needs to keep up to date with your threat hunting and detection engineering efforts and with publicly available risk information like the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.
+It needs to stay up to date with your threat hunting and detection engineering efforts and with publicly available risk information like the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.

   In addition to maintaining your incident response plans, you also need to have fully developed incident response and disaster recovery plans.

 - **Business continuity and disaster recovery:** Develop and test disaster recovery plans to ensure that your cloud environment is resilient and can quickly recover from incidents.
 Include backup and recovery strategies that support business continuity.
-In many cases, individual workloads in your environment will have unique recovery targets and processes, so having workload-based plans, rather than a single plan that covers all facets of the business, is a good strategy.
+In many cases, individual workloads in your environment have unique recovery targets and processes, so having workload-based plans, rather than a single plan that covers all facets of the business, is a good strategy.
 Refer to the Well-Architected Framework [disaster recovery guide](/azure/well-architected/reliability/disaster-recovery) for workload-focused guidance on this topic.

 ### Azure facilitation

-- [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) offers plans that monitor and protect many workload resources, like [servers](/azure/defender-for-cloud/plan-defender-for-servers-select-plan), [storage](/azure/defender-for-cloud/defender-for-storage-introduction), [containers](/azure/defender-for-cloud/defender-for-containers-introduction), [SQL databases](/azure/defender-for-cloud/quickstart-enable-database-protections), [DNS](/azure/defender-for-cloud/defender-for-dns-introduction), and more.
+- [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) offers plans that monitor and protect many workload resources, like [servers](/azure/defender-for-cloud/plan-defender-for-servers-select-plan), [storage](/azure/defender-for-cloud/defender-for-storage-introduction), [containers](/azure/defender-for-cloud/defender-for-containers-introduction), [SQL databases](/azure/defender-for-cloud/quickstart-enable-database-protections), and [DNS](/azure/defender-for-cloud/defender-for-dns-introduction).
 These plans enable you to discover deep insights that you might otherwise be unable to find with your existing monitoring solution.

-    - Defender for Server includes [Microsoft Defender Vulnerability Management](/azure/defender-for-cloud/deploy-vulnerability-assessment-defender-vulnerability-management) for vulnerability scanning against your Azure-based or Azure Arc-enabled VMs.
+    - Defender for Servers includes [Microsoft Defender Vulnerability Management](/azure/defender-for-cloud/deploy-vulnerability-assessment-defender-vulnerability-management) for vulnerability scanning against your Azure-based or Azure Arc-enabled VMs.

 - [Microsoft Sentinel](/azure/sentinel/overview) is the Microsoft cloud-native SIEM and SOAR solution.
 You can use it as a standalone solution.
 It also integrates with Microsoft Defender to provide a [unified security operations platform](/azure/sentinel/microsoft-sentinel-defender-portal).

 - [Automated investigation and response in Defender XDR](/defender-xdr/m365d-autoir) helps your security operations team address threats more efficiently and effectively by providing automated detection and self-healing capabilities for many scenarios.

-## Managing confidentiality
+## Manage confidentiality

 The ongoing management of your security posture as it relates to confidentiality involves regularly performing well-designed monitoring and auditing practices, maintaining codified audit procedures, and looking for continuous improvement opportunities.